genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/05_foundation-user-management.md

 <user-management :columns=${() => [...UsersColumnConfig, ...userColumns]}>
 </user-management>
 ```
-To see a more verbose version of this custom example [see the second example here](../foundation-entity-management_apiref/foundation-entity-management.users/#example).
+To see a more verbose version of this example, [see the second example here](../foundation-entity-management_apiref/foundation-entity-management.users/#example).

 ### Permissions

 `permissions` is an array of the authorisations that the user has for interacting with the entity manager.
-For example, to allow the user to be able edit existing entities then this array.
+For example, you could allow the user to edit existing entities and then this array.
 Permissions are controlled with [enum values](../foundation-entity-management_apiref/foundation-entity-management.permissions_2/#enumeration-members).

 :::info
-By default the `permissions` are set automatically depending on the authorisations of the user - if the user is an `ADMIN` then they will have *all* permissions, else they will have *no* permissions.
+By default, the `permissions` are set automatically, depending on the authorisations of the user.
+If the user is an `ADMIN` then they will have *all* permissions; otherwise they will have *no* permissions.
 :::

-### Persist Column State
+### Persist column state
-`persist-column-state-key` is a string value which is used to control how the column states are persisted through actions such as page changes or refreshes.
-When using this micro-frontend, it is set to `entity_profiles_management`.
+`persist-column-state-key` is a string value, which is used to control how the column states are persisted through actions such as page changes or refreshes.
+When using this micro front-end, it is set to `entity_profiles_management`.

 :::info
 For more info on `persist-column-state-key` see [the section in the entity management.](./04_foundation-entity-management.md#persist-column-state)